-We entered into an initial employment offer letter with Mr. Baer, dated June 9, 2023, which set forth the initial terms and conditions of his employment as CEO with us.
+We entered into an initial employment offer letter with Mr. Baer, dated June 9, 2023, which set forth the initial terms and conditions of his employment as our CEO.
 Pursuant to this employment offer letter, Mr. Baer's base salary was set at \$850,000 per year, subject to adjustment as determined in the discretion of the Compensation Committee.
 Mr. Baer also received a one-time signing bonus of \$400,000 upon the start date of his employment, which is subject to pro-rata repayment in the event Mr. Baer terminates his employment without "good reason" (as defined in his offer letter) prior to the second anniversary of his employment start date.
-Mr. Baer's employment is at will and may be terminated at any time, with or without cause.
+We also entered into a modified employment offer letter with Mr. Baer on June 14, 2024, to adjust his work location.
+Mr. Baer's employment is "at will" and may be terminated at any time, with or without cause.